 Cumulative threats are impacting estuaries globally.
 Legacies of human alterations to the landscape leave habitat vulnerable to natural disturbance such has overgrazing.
 In the Pacific Northwest of North America, resident hyper-abundant populations of non-native Canada geese (Branta canadensis, “CAGO”) are leading to estuary marsh habitat degradation.
 As land and resource managers grapple with how to manage these impacts, our research highlights the trajectory of marsh recovery and reveals that non-native plant species are poised to recolonize degraded marsh ecosystems following CAGO removal.
 After 10 years of passive recovery, we found abundance of non-native grasses were XX more abundant in the above-ground vegetation, and YY more abundant in the surface seed bank compared to ungrazed sites. [compare to 1 yo or denuded sites?]
 [Mgmt implications]

-For Restoration Ecology: 3 bullets ‘Implications for Practice’ (box)

 Introduction

 Cumulative threats are impacting estuaries globally.
 Legacies of human alterations to the landscape leave habitat vulnerable to natural disturbance such as grazing.
-In the Pacific Northwest of North America, resident hyper-abundant populations of non-native Canada geese (Branta canadensis, hereafter “CAGO”) are leading to estuary marsh habitat degradation through overgrazing.
-Vegetation may passively recover through natural recruitment, however plant species compositional abundance during the recovery period may be driven by competitive strategies, resulting in alternative successional trajectories (Muench & Elsey‐Quirk, 2019; Tilman, 2004).
-The competitive dominance of specific species or functional groups can define ecosystem characteristics, resulting in functional ecosystem processes (CITE).
+Around the Salish Sea in the Pacific Northwest of North America, hyper-abundant resident populations of non-native Canada geese (Branta canadensis) are causing tidal marsh habitat degradation through overgrazing.
+Marsh vegetation may passively recover through natural recruitment, however plant species compositional abundance during the recovery period may be driven by competitive strategies, resulting in alternative successional trajectories (Muench & Elsey‐Quirk, 2019; Tilman, 2004).